The Problem With AI Recs for Today’s Consumer

 Dr. Books on The Platform

 “In the near future, experts predict that content on the web will double every 72 hours.
-The detached analysis of an algorithm will no longer be enough to find what we are looking for
+The detached analysis of an algorithm will no longer be enough to find what we are looking for.

-there will need to be a new category of individual working online.
+To satisfy the people’s hunger for great content on any topic imaginable, there will need to be a new category of individual working online.
 Someone whose job it is not to create more content, but to make sense of all the content that others are creating.
 To find the best and most relevant content and bring it forward.”

 Rohit Bhargava, bestselling author, founder of Non-Obvious, and a non-obvious keynote speaker on marketing, trends, innovation, and diversity.